appsflyio/android-integration/README.md

 	transitive = true
 }
 ```
+The latest build version can be found [here](http://repos.appsfly.io/artifactory/libs-release-local).
+It is advised to upgrade periodically to the latest version.
 > Note: If you are using a lower version of Android Studio, use 'compile' instead of 'implementation'

 ### Step 3